JustAnOddPenguin/Scripts/Python3/FileFlow - Legacy MS Office file converter/README.md

 ## FileFlow

 FileFlow is a Python 3 program designed to convert legacy Microsoft Office files (e.g., .doc, .xls, .ppt) to modern XML-based file formats (e.g., .docx, .xlsx, .pptx).
-This conversion is crucial for ensuring compliance with contemporary security frameworks and improving document interoperability and accessibility.
+This conversion is crucial for ensuring compliance with contemporary security frameworks and improving document accessibility.

 ## Table of Contents